-- | - The Group is studying the influence of the Yenisei River on the ecology of Krasnoyarsk. - In 2019, at the initiative of the Group, a study was launched on the influence of the temperature regime of the Yenisei River in the lower reaches of the Krasnoyarsk HPP on the quality of atmospheric air in Krasnovarsk. - The executor is the Institute of Computational Modelling of the Siberian Branch of the Russian Academy of Sciences. - As part of the study, unique observations of the main meteorological characteristics and the patterns of distribution of suspended particles were made over the Yenisei water area. - The analysis of the data obtained led to the need for a revision of the Group's approach to the work. - The Company plans to calculate the impact of the project.
+- > - The Group is studying the influence of the Yenisei River on the ecology of Krasnoyarsk. - In 2019, at the initiative of the Group, a study was launched on the influence of the temperature regime of the Yenisei River in the lower reaches of the Krasnoyarsk HPP on the quality of atmospheric air in Krasnovarsk. - The executor is the Institute of Computational Modelling of the Siberian Branch of the Russian Academy of Sciences. - As part of the study, unique observations of the main meteorological characteristics and the patterns of distribution of suspended particles were made over the Yenisei water area. - The analysis of the data obtained the absences of significant impact of the river on meteorological characteristics and conservation fields of suspended particles. - The Company plans to expand the observation program by increasing the number of monitoring posts and using high-tech measuring